rtyler/brokenco.de/_posts/2010-01-16-virtual-hosting-with-haproxy-and-wsgi.markdown

 layout: post
 title: Virtual Hosting with HAProxy and WSGI
 tags:
-- Software Development
+- software development
-- Linux
+- linux
-- Python
+- python
 created: 1263688178
 ---
 Lately I've fallen in love with a couple of fairly simple but powerful